 If the other person can, but only slightly, pull out the paper while you’re standing on the one ski it’s probably because your weight is shifting around while trying to retain your balance.

 Have the person try to pull out the paper only when you’ve “landed” on that one ski.
-If this works, you may be OK.
+If this works, you may be okay.
 However, know that this may also indicate that you need to have exceptional technique in order to effectively use these skis.

 Test the next smallest size just in case.